dnr/styx/README.md

     - Exploring other approaches like simhash
     - Consider how to make diffs more cacheable
 - Prefetch {file, package} command
-- Expanding compressed files (in-progress)
+- Diffing compressed files (in-progress)
 - Combine multiple store paths into images to reduce overhead
 - GC
 - Respond to cachefiles culling requests